Positive oriented Thompson links: Preliminaries and notation

+\textbf{Second method}.
 The construction of the underlying unoriented links from elements of the Thompson group can also be obtained in the following equivalent way, \cite{Jo14, Jo18}.
-Starting from a tree diagram in $F$, first we turn all the $3$-valent vertices into $4$-valent and join the two roots of the trees, then we turn all the $4$-valent vertices into crossings (see Figure \ref{rulesknot}).
-We exemplify this procedure with $x_0x_1$
+Starting from a tree diagram in $F$, first we turn all the $3$-valent vertices into $4$-valent and join the two roots of the trees, then we turn all the $4$-valent vertices into crossings as shown in Figure \ref{rulesknot}, where these vertices and the four incident edges are replaced by "forks".
+We exemplify this procedure with $x_0x_1$.

+In the first step (when we turn binary tree diagrams into ternary tree diagrams) we are actually using an injective group homomorphism $\phi: F\to F_3$ defined by Jones in \cite[Section 4]{Jo18}.

-The Tait diagram of the link diagram obtained in this way is exactly the one described with the previous procedure.
-In passing, we mention that by means of planar algebras \cite{jo2} and this construction of knots, several unitary representation of both the Thompson group and the oriented Thompson group related to notable knot and graph invariants were defined \cite{Jo14, Jo16, ACJ, ABC, AiCo1, AiCo2} and investigated \cite{AJ, Jo19, TV}.
+The Tait diagram of the link diagram (see \cite[Chapter X]{Reide1}) obtained in this way is exactly the one described with the previous procedure.
+When we consider elements of $\vec{F}$, the coloring of this graph determines the orientation of the link.
+In passing, we mention that by means of planar algebras \cite{jo2} and this construction of knots, several unitary representations of both the Thompson group and the oriented Thompson group related to notable knot and graph invariants were defined \cite{Jo14, Jo16, ACJ, ABC, AiCo1, AiCo2} and investigated \cite{AJ, Jo19, TV, TV2}.